 On the 2nd August 1928, both Dick Oliver and Reginald Armytage were awarded the Albert Medal for their actions.
 It was not the last act of gallantry of Dick Oliver’s life.
 On 1st June 1939, just prior to World War II, he was on deep-sea diving vessel HMS Tedworth as Chief Petty Officer when the Submarine Thetis sank in Liverpool Bay, 38 miles off land with her bow in the sand.
 He, as the Chief Diver, was stuck up at Greenock, Scotland, waiting for the ship to be “coaled”.
 He was frustrated and anxious to lead his team of divers to the rescue of the 99 trapped men.
 Eventually on 3rd June, his team were called in, and he dived down, but it was too late, and all 99 men perished.

+In 1929, he married Eileen C Day in London and they had no children.
 During World War II he trained crews of the midget submarines, in which he too served, and took part in the D-Day landings.
 On 1st January 1944, he was awarded the British Empire Medal for his actions as a Deep Diver.
 Dick retired from the Navy in 1946 as a Chief Petty Officer.

 In 1971, following the change in the Royal Warrant, he chose not to exchange his Albert Medal for the George Cross.
-He lived in retirement in Bournemouth, where he passed away on 5th February 1986 and he was cremated at Bournemouth Crematorium, and the family took away his ashes.
+He lived in retirement in Christchurch, where he passed away on 5th February 1986 and he was cremated at Bournemouth Crematorium, and the family took away his ashes.
 His medals including the Albert Medal, BEM, British War Medal 1914-20, Victory Medal 1914-19, 1939-45 Star, France & Germany Star, Defence Medal 1939-45, War Medal 1939-45 with Mentioned in Despatches oakleaf, Royal Naval Long Service and Good Conduct Medal and 1977 Queen Elizabeth II Silver Jubilee Medal are held by the Royal British Legion in Bournemouth.